DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

     * they are stateless

 * Domain services are used to orchestrate entities and encapsulate business policies
-    * NOTE: Domain Services must be non confused with "application services" functionalities...
+    * NOTE: Domain Services must be not confused with "application services" functionalities...

 * When to use:
     1. *Encapsulating business policies and processes*